 From there it was on to my absolute favourite part of the tour.
 Baccala is one of the most popular street food snacks in Rome.
 It is deep fried cod fish.
 Long time readers of the blog know l have mentioned this particular place before.
 It is just a tiny little shop that specializes in this delicacy and it’s not unusual to find lines snaking around the little square when they’re open.
 No need to sit, just get yours and eat as you walk.

 We were there with this guided tour (another advantage of being with The Roman Guy, the welcome mat) and were ushered to a saved table.
 We were served piping hot baccala and we tucked into it properly, along with some more wine.
 Trust me when l say this is something you need to eat in Rome.
 It’s simply mouth watering and so, so delicious.
 Flaky on the inside and the outside is crunchy.
 I’ve had baccala in Spain and in Portugal, but prefer the way it is done at this tiny hole in the wall place.

 Our next spot brought us to the Trastevere area, one of the liveliest and picturesque areas of Rome.
 Crossing from the Campo de Fiori area, you cross the Ponte Sisto bridge.
 Despite the fact that l had crossed the bridge quite a few times, I had no knowledge of its history.
 This was righted by Luca and his history lesson which l enjoyed thoroughly.

 Trip insurance is a must.
-Get your quote here from Allianz.
+Get your quote here from World Nomads.

 Eating Italian Food: Main